 - Here you will find a bunch of folders including LocalReportArchive, ReportArchive, ReportQueue, and Temp.

 - You will have to open each of these folders and delete all archive files.

 - These files will have a name similar to 00c58c1f-b836-4703-9bcf-c699ca24d285.

-If you are not able to delete the files, you may have to take ownership of these folders, and then perform the action.
+If you cannot delete the files, you may have to take ownership of these folders, and then perform the action.

 Disable Windows Error Reporting

 If it becomes a regular annoyance for you because the files are generating every day and in size of gigabytes, it is best to disable the Windows Error Reporting Service for some time.
-Sometimes WER service is not able to upload these files to Microsoft WER Server, and they stay behind occupying lot of space.
+Sometimes WER service cannot upload these files to Microsoft WER Server, and they stay behind, occupying lot of space.